 Runoff Rapids features three side by side inner tube slides.
 However, the slides are not identical.
 The center slide is fastest and must be ridden solo.
 The outer slides can accommodate up to three people per raft.

 Snow Stormers slides offer guests three different ways to run up the mountain.
 Visitors will enjoy purple foam mats at this attraction, as well as slide down the slides!
 When we tested this slide for the first time, we did not expect much, but this slide was impressed!
 The wait is definitely worth it!

-The hallmark of Blizzard Beach is Mt.
+The hallmark of the water park is Mt.
 Gushmore, a snow covered mountaintop that is the origin point for many of the park’s attractions.
-Guests who have not been to Blizzard Beach are going to be amazed to view a ski chalet chairlift in the centre of the Water Park, taking visitors to top of Mount Gushmore & accessing three park attractions.
+Guests who have not been here before are going to be amazed to view a ski chalet chairlift in the centre of the Water Park, taking visitors to top of Mount Gushmore & accessing three park attractions.

 If you talk like someone that has climbed the stairs to the summit of Mount Gushmore, you can appreciate the comfort offered by the guest chair at the top, and also the magnificent views of the Water Park.